Selected Education Web Sites

 The searchable index of Regents exams provides full text, PDF links to the tests and scoring keys, organized by subject area.

-Publications and news from the VESID agency are provided along with links to other agencies such as the Lifelong Services Network, Early Childhood Direction Centers, Independent Living Centers, Technology Resources for Education, and the Special Education Training and Resource Centers.
+Publications and news from ACCES-VR (formerly VESID) are provided along with links to other agencies such as the Lifelong Services Network, Early Childhood Direction Centers, Independent Living Centers, Technology Resources for Education, and the Special Education Training and Resource Centers.

 Office of the Professions -- Professional